OxDuke/Bilevel-Planner/README.md

 [Fast  UAV  Trajectory  Optimization  using  BilevelOptimization  with  Analytical  Gradients](https://arxiv.org/pdf/1811.10753.pdf)

 ## Contact
-If you any problems with this package, feel free to report an issue or contact us.
+If you any problems with this package or the paper, feel free to report an issue or contact us.
 <!--Weidong Sun, Gao Tang, Kris Hauser-->